helium/HIP/0051-helium-dao.md

 Please refer to this model [spreadsheet](https://docs.google.com/spreadsheets/d/1up7-jJt3eM5Fn9K0NTnDA50ZzIDqV-bznbnwej1y3R4/edit#gid=2099369137) to review the parameters of this model.

 Most importantly, this model gives us a framework to add new DNPs in the future without having to design reward splits on an ad-hoc basis.
-It is critical to note that if a subDAO is found to be artificially inflating core metrics to manipulate the protocol score, that subDAOs HNT reserves can be slashed via governance at the Helium Network layer.
+It is critical to note that if a subDAO is found to be artificially inflating core metrics to manipulate the DAO utility score, that subDAOs HNT reserves can be slashed via governance at the Helium Network layer.

 ### **Key definitions and calculations for Omni-Protocol PoC incentive model**